Yelp/elastalert/docs/source/recipes/adding_loaders.rst

         def get_yaml(self, rule):
             ...

-You can import loaders by specifying the type as ``module.file.RulesLoaderName``, where module is the name of a python module, and file is the name of the python file containing a ``RulesLoader`` subclass named ``RulesLoaderName``.
+You can import Loaders by specifying the type as ``module.file.RulesLoaderName``, where module is the name of a Python module, and file is the name of the Python file containing a ``RulesLoader`` subclass named ``RulesLoaderName``.

 Example
 -------